CJohnsoni3verticals/DebuggingWithCopilotDemo/Readme.md

 **Steps:**

+0. Call out Copilot setup.

+    > You'll see I have GitHub Copilot installed and I'm logged in.
+I happen to have a business license, which I highly recommend getting if you don't have it yet, but I'll demo everything you can do already with only free models.
+    >
 1. Press **F5**.
 The app crashes immediately with a `NullReferenceException`.
 2. The **Exception Helper** window appears.
 Point it out.